communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form_builder.md

 ### Features the Form Config supports

 - Defining sections, subsections, pages and questions that fit the GovUK tasklist pattern
-- Text, Numeric, Radio, Select and Checkbox question types
+- Text, Numeric, Date, Radio, Select and Checkbox question types
 - Conditional questions (`conditional_for`) - Radio and Checkbox questions can support "conditional" text or numeric questions that show/hide on the same page when the triggering option is selected
 - Routing (`depends_on`) - all pages can specify conditions (attributes of the case log) that determine whether or not they're shown to the user
   - Methods can be chained (i.e. you can have conditions in the form `{ owning_organisation.provider_type: "local_authority"`) which will call `case_log.owning_organisation.provider_type` and compare the result to the provided value.